Theonewhomadethings/X-ray-simulation-with-the-Monte-Carlo-method/README.md

 Main directory "simpleMC" contains:

-simpleMC.cc
+simpleMC.cc:
-// simpleMC.cc is the core program in this project that I worked on.
+- simpleMC.cc is the core program in this project that I worked on.
 This program contains the source code for the software implementation.
 This implementation includes; simulating the xray photons from synchotron radiation and the interaction of these xray photons with a material which was Berylium in this case.
-// To execute type 'gmake' in command line to compile simpleMC.cc file (runs the GNUmakefile discussed below which includes simpleMC.cc)
+- To execute type 'gmake' in command line to compile simpleMC.cc file (runs the GNUmakefile discussed below which includes simpleMC.cc)
-// Then type './simpleMC' in command line to execute simpleMC exe file
+- Then type './simpleMC' in command line to execute simpleMC exe file

 plotUniform.C
 // Simple ROOT macro to plot a histogram.